Roshanaka9hunnidbands/Windows-taking-too-long-to-shut-down/README.md

-# Windows taking too long to shut down when connected to a third party or a first party xbox controller with a usb 2.4 Ghz Receiver
+# Windows taking too long to shut down when connected to a third party or a first party Xbox controller with a USB 2.4 GHz Receiver

 # Fix for Shutdown Issues with Non-Bluetooth Xbox Controllers on Windows 11